Program Fee

 Financial Assistance

-Queen's University and the Faculty of Law are committed to making the International Law Programs accessible.
+Queen's University and the Faculty of Law are committed to making the International Law Program accessible.

 Students at Other Law Schools

-Students at all other law schools should check with their faculty / university to determine whether there are any funding opportunities available.
+Students at law schools other than Queen's should check with their faculty/university to determine whether there are any funding opportunities available.

-Students at the Schulich School of Law should note that several sources of funding may be available: see details here.
+Students at the Schulich School of Law, which is a partner in the International Law Programs, should note that several sources of funding may be available: see details here.